The Bankrate promise

-Rhode Island is the smallest state in the country in terms of size, but home prices here can look pretty big.
-If you’re a first-time homebuyer in Rhode Island, you don’t have to feel overwhelmed by the sticker price.
+Rhode Island is the smallest state in the country, but home prices here can look pretty big.
+If you’re a first-time homebuyer in Rhode Island, you don’t have to feel overwhelmed, though.
 You could be eligible for an affordable mortgage and down payment assistance through Rhode Island Housing, the state’s housing finance agency.
 While requirements vary, first-time buyers generally must complete a homebuyer education class in order to qualify for these programs.
 Here’s a look at what’s available if you’re purchasing your first home in the state.

 Rhode Island first-time homebuyer loan programs

 RIHousing First-Time Homebuyer Loan

 Rhode Island Housing (RIHousing) offers up to 100 percent financing through its First Time Homebuyer Loan program and accompanying down payment assistance.
 These loans can be obtained through RIHousing directly or through one of the agency’s participating mortgage lenders.

 Rhode Island down payment assistance

 RIHousing’s 10kDPA program is a $10,000 deferred down payment assistance loan for first-time homebuyers that doesn’t require monthly payments until the home is no longer your primary residence.
 That means you can enjoy interest-free assistance until you sell or move out of your home or refinance your mortgage.

 To be eligible for the 10kDPA program, you must have a minimum credit score of 660 and complete a homebuyer education course.
 You’ll also need to get your first mortgage through RIHousing (or any participating lender) and meet purchase price and household income limits, which are the same as those for the First-Time Homebuyer Loan program.

 RIHousing Extra Assistance

 First-time homebuyers in Rhode Island might also qualify for down payment assistance up to $15,000 or 6 percent of their home’s purchase price, whichever is less, through RIHousing’s Extra Assistance loan.
 The interest rate on this second mortgage, in most cases, is the same as the one on your first mortgage, with no extra fees.
 To qualify, you must:

 - Be a first-time buyer taking out an RIHousing first mortgage